 (2) The chief executive may determine the dispute unless the chief executive feels that it should be dealt with by another body, tribunal or court vested with jurisdiction to determine it.

-[Regulation 52A inserted in Gazette 27 Jan 2016 p.
+[Regulation 52A inserted: Gazette 27 Jan 2016 p.
 223.]

 Division 4 — Procedure and appeals